raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 💡 If, instead of the expected output above, you see `Command 'jq' not found` you will need to install `jq` by executing the following command `$ sudo apt install jq`.
 After which, repeat previous cURL command and verify the results.

-* Return to the `tmp` folder and follow the signature check process
+* Return to the `tmp` folder and complete the signature check process

   ```sh
   $ cd /tmp